Showing posts with label Roberto Clemente. Show all posts

 “I was a cinch to be the Most Valuable Player of the Caribbean Series, except Mays got hot the last two days and took over,” he said in 2011.

-While Zimmer couldn’t duplicate the success that he had in Puerto Rico in the major leagues, the experience he gained from playing with all of the veterans from the Negro Leagues and the Caribbean was invaluable in shaping the rest of his career.
+While Zimmer couldn’t duplicate his Puerto Rican success in the major leagues, the experience he gained from playing with all of the veterans from the Negro Leagues and the Caribbean was invaluable in shaping the rest of his career.

 “I was just 21 years old,” he said.
 “Just being around them was good enough for me, learning and watching the way they went about things.”